Barcelona, a perfect summer destination, is the second largest city located in north eastern part of Spain.

 We landed at around 01:00 PM in the last country for this trip: Spain!
 My exact destination was Barcelona, and I have a couple of friends who live here.
 Barcelona is the second largest city of Spain located in north eastern part of the country.
 One of its top attractions is its beaches, perfect if you’re there during summer!

-Going to City Center from Airport
+Going to city center from Airport

 No train station is directly connected to Barcelona–El Prat airport.
 You have to ride an aerobus to go to the city center that is approximately 30 minutes away.
-Then from there, you can go around using trains or bus.
+Then from there, you can go around using trains or buses.